vogt4nick/dequindre/docs/source/user-guide/philosophy.rst

 Inspired by the complexity of Airflow, Dequindre leans heavilty on three lines of the Zen of Python:

-1. Explicit is better than implicit.
+1. Explicit is better than implicit
-2. Simple is better than complex.
+2. Simple is better than complex
-3. Readability counts.
+3. Readability counts

 From this starting point, Dequindre offers

--  Minimal abstraction;
+-  Minimal abstraction
 -  No Python dependencies; no third-party bugs
 -  Single-container deployment
 -  Legible source code; fewer than 1000 lines